-During the 2012 - 13 season Ms. Martinez makes a role debuts as Antonia in Offenbach’s Les Contes d’Hoffman for a return engagement with the Opera National de Paris.
-She performs the title role in Rusalka and Mimi in La Boheme both with Bayerische Staatsoper in Munich, and returns for an engagement with Lyric Opera of Chicago as Mimi in La Boheme.
-She joins Plácido Domingo for several performances during the season, including for her debut with The Los Angeles Philharmonic at the Hollywood Bowl, conducted by Gustavo Dudamel, for a Gala performance in his honor with the New Orleans Opera, on tour for performances in Sweden and the Czech Republic, and for the inaugural season of the Plácido Domingo Festival in Malaga, Spain, with Domingo conducting.
-In addition, she joins the Puerto Rico Symphony for Verdi’s Requiem, and offers a solo recital with Festival Miami.
+During the 2012 - 13 season Ms. Martinez joins Opera National de Paris in a role debut as Antonia in Offenbach’s Les Contes d’Hoffman, Bayerische Staatsoper in Munich for three engagements: as the title role in Rusalka, as Mimi in La Boheme and as Antonia in Les Contes d’Hoffman, and returns to Lyric Opera of Chicago as Mimi.
+She joins Plácido Domingo for several performances during the season, including for her debut with The Los Angeles Philharmonic at the Hollywood Bowl, conducted by Gustavo Dudamel, for a Gala performance in his honor with the New Orleans Opera, at the Abu Dhabi Festival in the United Arab Emirates, in Hasselt, Belgium, and at the Arena di Verona in Italy.
+In addition, she joins the San Antonio Symphony and the Casals Festival in Puerto Rico for performances of Verdi’s Requiem, and offers a solo recital with Festival Miami.
 This season Best Buy and HP honored her as a Latina Trailblazer.

 Career milestones for the soprano include her headline-making recent role and house debut as Rusalka with the Glyndebourne Festival, a performance that was recording live and released on the Glyndeourne label.
 Rave reviews for her portrayal include: "When Martinez sings that "to suffer is to feel alive" in her lustrous, vibrant voice (an intoxicating composite of Slavic darkness and Latin brilliance), you believe her," (The Independent) Additional significant engagements include her performances with The Los Angeles Opera of Amelia in Simon Boccanegra opposite Plácido Domingo in the title role, her debut with The Metropolitan Opera as Micaëla in Carmen, and her acclaimed role debut as Cio-Cio San in Madama Butterfly with Houston Grand Opera in a new production by Tony Award winning director Michael Grandage.
 Concert engagements are highlighted by her debut at Teatro alla Scala with the Filharmonica della Scala, under the direction of Gustavo Dudamel, the New York Philharmonic at Carnegie Hall in a concert conducted by Alan Gilbert in selections from West Side Story, as well as several engagements in in her birth place of Puerto Rico with the Puerto Rico Symphony.